OhadRubin/semscho_chrome/README.md

 # semscho_chrome

 ## Installation
+1. Download semscho_chrome_v1.0.zip

-Open the Google Chrome  browser.
+2. Open the Google Chrome browser.

 Click on the three-dot menu (⋮) in the top-right corner of the browser window, and then navigate to "More tools" > "Extensions."